sb689/BookDemo/README.md

 # BookDemo

 ## Project Overview
-This is a Spring boot application which has a MVC part to interact with different functionalities and also supports REST API.
-User can create a book record, update, delete and search with author from the home.jsp.
-User also can play around with the REST API calls (details provided below).
+This is a Spring boot application that has an MVC part to interact with different functionalities and also supports REST API.
+Users can create a book record, update, delete, and search from the home.jsp.
+Users can also play around with the REST API calls (details provided below).
 The application utilizes Embedded database H2 to perform CRUD operations.

 ## App Features
 - Follows MVC pattern
 - Implements REST API with GET, POST, DELETE, PUT
-- Uses JPA, H2 as data persistance
+- Uses JPA, H2 as data persistence
 - Consumes and produces json and xml
 - Dependency injection

 ## How to work with the application
-To work with the application please follow below steps.
+To work with the application please follow the below steps.

 1. Download the code, open with Eclipse or STS.
 2. Clean and build.
 3. Run as Spring Boot application
 4. Open a browser and type "http://localhost:8080"
-5. The above link will send you to the view - home.jsp, in this page, a user can search, create, update or delete a book record.
+5. The above link will send you to the view - home.jsp, in this page, a user can search, create, update, or delete a book record.
 6. To work with the rest API, please use postman. below are the rest API  calls supported.
 	* `http://localhost:8080/books (Get request)`